ConnectedDot/ConnectedDot/README.md

 ## About Me

-I am a passionate about Open Source and Professional UIs with few years of experience.
-I enjoy solving complex problems and building innovative solutions.
-I believe in the power of collaboration and open-source development.
-By sharing my projects on GitHub, I aim to contribute to the community and inspire others to learn and grow.
+Dedicated open source enthusiast with a track record of impactful contributions, Professional UXs with few years of experience.
+Proficient in software engineering best practices, fostering collaboration across diverse teams.
+Recognized for thriving under challenging circumstances, turning obstacles into opportunities for success.
+A forward-tracked developer and IT specialist, driven by a passion for excellence and a desire to create transformative solutions.
+Excited to leverage skills in pursuit of innovation and continuous improvement within a dynamic and growth-focused organization.

 <!--
 ## Projects